 - Excellent communication skills and dedication to academic teaching excellence and collegiality.

-Further, a credible record of teaching introductory and advanced courses in themes such as religion, gender, urban and health in South Asia will be preferred.
+Further, a credible record of teaching introductory and advanced courses in themes such as religion, gender, environment, urban studies and health in South Asia will be preferred.

-- Full CV which includes details on education, employment history, past experience of teaching and supervision, research activities (including publications) and achievements, honours and awards, service accomplishments and details of 4 external referees (names, contact details, applicant's relationship to them)
+- Full CV which includes details on education, employment history, past experience of teaching and supervision, research activities (including publications) and achievements, honours and awards, and service accomplishments.

 - Letter of Interest